 - TQM - Total Quality Management continually improves product and service quality.

-- 5S - improving quality and efficiency through cleaning up and getting organized.
+- 5S System - improving quality and efficiency through cleaning up and getting organized.

 - SMED - the principles of Single Minute Exchange of Die reduce the time needed to change a machine or production line to produce a different product.